 Well, now… I’ve been creating stories my entire career, first as a journalist, later as a copywriter, and finally as an author of novels.
 I decided to look even deeper into this content thing.
 Here what I found:

-When you write “content” you focus on your customers and prospects and what’s important to them–mainly themselves.
-But it’s not content marketing unless it drives action.
+When you write “content” you focus on your customers and prospects and what’s important to them–-mainly themselves.
 You write to inform, engage and entertain in order to build loyalty and trust, but it isn’t content marketing, unless it drives action—for example, customer retention, lead generation, or conversion.

 So now maybe you understand why I’ve added content marketing as a new phase in my profession.
 Here are some of the main types of content that I can help your agency with:

 - Case Studies

 The last four should be part of your arsenal and can provide great value when the need arises.
 The heavy hitters, though, are blogs and newsletters.
 If used together on a regular basis, that combo can produce all the advantages of having a strong relationship with a loyal and educated customer base.

 My Vision for the Big Payoff